Apple Podcasts | Spotify | Google Podcasts | More

 Co-incidence?
 We think not.
 I mean, sure, the Genonsian brain worms don’t pose as gods and don’t behave with any great sophistication, but this could well be the Goa’uld origin story.

-Saying that, the pedants amongst you will respond by saying, ‘Ah, but you said the conceit of this article is that Stargate and Star Wars are part of the same universe and if you’re talking about multiverses or alternative realities of whatever you want to call it, then technically they’re not in the same universe, so screw you.’
-And I would say, what about ‘Vegas’ in SGA (S5, Ep19) where the crew from our reality somehow managed to pass through a tear in the space-time continuum and end up in the universe where Sheppard is a Sin City detective?
+Saying that, the pedants amongst you will respond by saying, ‘Ah, but you said the conceit of this article is that Stargate SG-1 and Star Wars are part of the same universe, and if you’re talking about multiverses or alternative realities of whatever you want to call it, then technically they’re not in the same universe, so screw you.’
+And I would say, what about the Stargate Atlantis episode ‘Vegas’ (S5, Ep19) where the crew from our reality somehow managed to pass through a tear in the space-time continuum and end up in the universe where Sheppard (Joe Flanigan) is a Sin City detective?

 If it can happen once, then it can happen again (or might have happened before).
 And as such, we know the Ancients were the creators of humanity – so if some Alterans exploited that rift in the millions of years before Earth humans came into being, then they could have seeded the Star Wars galaxy with its array of homosapiens and other creatures (who might have derived from evolution).
 It would also explain the level of technology in the SW universe.
 And if that’s true, then Stargate and Star Wars are by their very nature part of the same ecosystem.